-SIGNIFICANT ACCOMPLISHMENTS FOR FISCAL YEAR 2009-2010
+PART I SIGNIFICANT ACCOMPLISHMENTS FOR FISCAL YEAR 2010-2011

-Significant changes and accomplishments have been achieved by the El Dorado County AAA during the initial year of the 2009-2012 planning cycle.
+Significant changes and accomplishments have been achieved by the El Dorado County AAA during the second year of the 2009-2012 planning cycle.
 These accomplishments and activities demonstrate the AAA's commitment to assess the needs of older adults, adults with disabilities, and their caregivers in the community and make responsive improvements to enhance the service delivery system based on information obtained from older adults, their caregivers, and informed community members and service providers.
 These accomplishments include: